DrewLab/Garborg_2025_Figures/simulations/readme.md

-# NOTE ON MESHES in the COMSOL Multiphysics files:
+# NOTE ON MESHES in the COMSOL Multiphysics files
 ------------------------------------------------
 The COMSOL Multiphysics files were created using version 6.2.
 Opening these files with newer versions of COMSOL Multiphysics and then rebuilding the meshes according to the steps that were originally used to generate said meshes, may introduce subtle changes in the meshes.
 To prevent such an occurrence, i.e., to preserve the meshes in the form used in our calculations, the meshes the COMSOL Multiphysics files have been locked.